guisantosalves/crud_firebase/README.md

 # crud with firebase

-I am using reactjs, react-bootstrap
+I am using reactjs, react-bootstrap and react-dotenv